Sho (wrestler): Bullet Club and House of Torture (2021–present)

 In September at Burning Spirit, House of Torture regained the Openweight 6-Man Tag Team Championship.
 In November, Sho and Dick Togo entered the Super Junior Tag League, but failed to advance to the finals after finishing with 4 points.
 On January 4 at Wrestle Kingdom 17, Sho competed in the New Japan Rambo, where he lasted until the final four, and earnt a spot in the four-way match for the 2023 provisional KOPW Championship at New Year Dash!! the following day.
 At the event, Sho failed to win the match, which was won by Shingo Takagi.

 At The New Beginning in Osaka, House of Torture lost the Openweight 6-Man Tag Team Championship to Minoru Suzuki, Ren Narita and El Desperado.
 The trio failed to regain their titles in a rematch in April.
 In May, Sho entered the Best of the Super Juniors, competing in the A Block.
 Sho ended the tournament with 8 points, failing to advance to the semi-finals.
 In August, House of Torture embarked on a feud with Just 5 Guys.
 After a match between the two sides, on August 13, after Sho scored a direct pinfall victory over provisional KOPW Champion Taichi in an eight-man tag team match, Sho proceeded to attack him with the title belt, before declaring that he would take it from its rightful holder, setting up a title match at Destruction.
 At the event, he defeated Taichi in a seconds handcuffed match, with help from Kanemaru (who turned on Just 5 Guys), to become the new provisional KOPW Champion.
 At New Japan Road, in a match guest refereed by Kanemaru, Sho dropped the provisional title back to Taichi, and as a result of the stipulation, was banned from wrestling in the Yamagata Prefecture.

 On February 23, 2024 at The New Beginning in Sapporo, Sho defeated El Desperado to win the IWGP Junior Heavyweight Championship for the first time.
-Douki would team with Sho to win the IWGP Junior Heavyweight Tag Team Championship from Master Wato and Yoh.
+He lost the title back to Desperado on June 16 at New Japan Soul, ending his reign at 114 days.
+Sho teamed with Douki to win the IWGP Junior Heavyweight Tag Team Championship from Master Wato and Yoh.
+Douki and Sho would lose the tag titles on January 5, 2026 at New Year Dash!! to the Ichiban Sweet Boys (Kosei Fujita and Robbie Eagles).